Tzeny/tzeny.github.io/_posts/blog/2020-05-07-switching-from-wordpress-to-jekyll.md

 As with the wordpress import, it took some time for me to write proper scripts to do this.
 They can be found [here](https://github.com/Tzeny/tzeny.github.io/tree/master/assets/python).

+## Other sites

+Jekyll also provides guides for importing your site from other platforms: [https://import.jekyllrb.com/](https://import.jekyllrb.com/).

 ## Putting it all together

 Next I separated the blog and wiki into distinct subfolders inside _posts.
 I hid the Wiki posts (hidden: true in the Front Matter), so that I could use the pagination plugin only with the blog posts.